October 3rd is officially Boyfriend’s Day as well as Techies Day.

 Did you know that on this day in 1989, the city planning simulation game SimCity was released for the Apple Macintosh?
 Roughly a year later, the game had already won 23 different awards.

-Keep reading for more facts about October 3
+Keep reading for more interesting facts about October 3rd in history!

 The Journal of Family Medicine and Primary Care declared that over 250 people had died since 2011 taking selfies.